lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 m2 M2 m3 M3 P4 P5 m6 M6 m7 M7 P8
 - If the interval does not fit a description, an exception should be thrown: "Cannot identify the interval".

-**Input examples and meaning:**
+**Input examples and meaning:** <br>
 ['C', 'D'] - find an interval between C and D <br>
 ['C#', 'Fb'] - find an interval between C# and Fb <br>
 ['A', 'G#'] - find an interval between A and G# <br>

 ### How to submit
-- You have 48 hours to complete this task.
 - Create your personal private repository in GitHub.
+Name it Name-Surname-Academy-Test-Task.
 It is important to have your repository PRIVATE.
 We won't check solutions in the public repository.
 - The end time is the time of your last commit in your repository.
 - Submit one file named 'intervals.js' (or 'intervals.php', 'intervals.java', 'intervals.cs').
 - A file must contain only two functions: intervalContruction() and intervalIdentification().
 - We'll need read permission to your repository to check your solution.
 Add @lanavasilieva to your repository and give a Developer role.
+- Upload your CV to your repository.
-- Send a link to your repository and attach your CV to academy@syberry.com
+- Send a link to your repository with solved task and CV to academy@syberry.com.
+Email subject: "Name Surname Syberry Academy %Specialization% %Language%" where %Specialization% is either BE or FE, and %Language% is the language you're using to solve our tasks.
+For example, "Jane Doe Syberry Academy BE Java"
-- In your email write us a letter-answer to the question "Why I want to study in Syberry Academy".
-You can write both in English or Russian on your choice.
-The letter may be as long as you want it to: we want to understand your motivation.